SethMMorton/input_reader/docs/source/InputReader.rst

     The options *glob* and *keywords* are mutually exclusive.

-There are times when a line key should offer optional parameters with more flexability than can be offered by the *glob* option.
-The *keywords* option provides this flexability.
+There are times when a line key should offer optional parameters with more flexibility than can be offered by the *glob* option.
+The *keywords* option provides this flexibility.
 Each parameter specified in the *keywords* option is accessed through some keyword name; for this reason, we will refer to these parameters as *named parameters*.